 The following potential underlying diseases are not amenable to treatment, but prevention of their progression may be therapeutic:

-In the absence of underlying structural abnormalities that limit normal bowel function, surgery is not generally unwarranted.
+In the absence of underlying structural abnormalities that limit normal bowel function, surgery generally is unwarranted.

 Repair postoperative strictures and blind loops; for example, a Billroth type II may need conversion to a Billroth type I.